 While sunscreen shouldn’t be your first line of defense against the sun, there are times when you just WANT to be outside in the sun!
 This is my all-time favorite sunscreen for both myself and family.
-If you'd like some more information on sunscreen, check out my Safe Sunscreen Guide for Seacoast Moms Blog.
+If you'd like some more information on sunscreen, check out my Guide to Safe Sunscreen.
 I talk about what to use, what to avoid, and why.

 *Should you supplement with Vitamin D?